Cerchie/notes-for-gh-video/wade-review.md

 }
 ```

 First, I’ll instantiate the builder, then I’ll create the stream.
-We specify the input topic in the Consumed.with method, as well as the deserializer we’ll use for the key and value.
+We specify the input topic in the `builder.stream params`, as well as the deserializer we’ll use for the key and value in consuming the records.

 ```java